 A tongue-in-cheek look at alien abduction, Lifted is a beautifully realized short film.

-Pixar short films come of age with this 2006 work.
+Pixar short films come of age with this one.
 It is truly a sight to behold.

 With a score by Michael Giacchino and a relatable premise of being evaluated by a superior while aiming to please, Lifted becomes fun, universal viewing for adults and children.

 The Oscar-nominated 2017 Pixar short Lou was released with the feature film Cars 3.

 This story is about the beast that lurks within a lost-and-found box — a beast who takes it upon himself to reform a playground bully.